AustinCodingAcademy/PHPIntro/Homework/Week7HW.md

-C) Create a for loop that
+B) Create a for loop that

 * initially sets $k to 1
 * continues while 2*$k is less than 20